Browse our guides or talk to our team.

 Attributes describe characteristics of a relationship or an entity.
 In the case of relationships, they can be one-to-one or many-to-many.
 Attributes can detail characteristics that are common to every entity or most instances of a specific entity.
 Examples of attributes include name, employee number and pay rate.
 In this case, these items are attributes of an employee entity.
 An attribute that identifies a single instance of an entity is named the primary key, and is also known as the identifier.
 In the example above, the employee number may be the identifier for the employee entity.

 These symbols represent items in the physical model above such as fields, tables, types and keys.
 These are the building blocks of the database itself.

 To illustrate the relationships involved, notational lines are drawn.
 The original and most common method is called Crow's Feet.
 Crow's foot symbols are quick notations that show how many pieces of data exist within the relationship.
 However, a number of different notation formats has evolved for a variety of processes.
 They include UML, Barker Notation, and Information Engineering.

 Let's look at some examples of real-world applications using entity-relationship diagrams including:

 • A resource management program that includes company, employee, project and technology project.

 • A factory with entities including division, factory, supplier, part, salesperson and order.

 • A hospital using entities such as doctors, patients, healthcare assistants, drugs, treatment, ward and staff payment.

 Entity-relationship diagrams help you conceptualize your database in advance, saving time and frustration.
 They can be modified on-the-fly as the project develops, helping you stay focused.

-Use Gliffy, an easy online ER diagram tool, and draw an entity relationship diagram today.
-You'll see how our web-based diagram software makes it super easy for you to create professional-quality ERD models, symbols, notations and more.
+Using Gliffy as your online database design tool or a more general ER diagram tool, you can draw an entity relationship diagram today.
+You'll see how our web-based diagram software makes it easy to create professional-quality ERD models, symbols, notations and more.